Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Related Work

-One form of mentoring is informal mentoring.
-According to Inzer and Crawford~\cite{inzer2005review}, informal mentoring occurs in a relationship between two people where one gains insight, knowledge, wisdom, friendship, and support from the other.
 Multiple works have found informal mentoring to be more beneficial than formal mentoring as it provides higher engagement and skill development opportunities, including coaching, providing challenging assignments, or increasing exposure and visibility of the mentee.
 Mentees who were informally mentored were much more satisfied with their mentors than mentees with formal mentors~\cite{baugh2007formal, inzer2005review,bynum2015power}.
 Ragins and Cotton~\cite{ragins1999mentor} found women had the least to gain from formal mentoring, as the presence of formal mentors reduced coaching, role modelling, and career counselling for women mentees.
 Informal mentoring on the other hand was beneficial for both men and women.
 Inzer and Crawford~\cite{inzer2005review} also state that informal mentoring is a valuable tool for grooming an employee as it occurs in a relationship that is voluntary and created by both persons.
-It is friendship first, learning and career second and third.

-Ko et al.~\cite{ko2018informal} found informal mentoring to be better at triggering and maintaining interest in computing among adolescent students.
-Nandi and Mandernach~\cite{nandi2016hackathons} concluded that students are strongly motivated by informal mentoring relationships.
-Analysis from surveys, student academic records and source-code commit log data show that students improve significantly when informally mentored.

-Software Engineering research has investigated mentoring, especially in the context of onboarding activities.
-Begel and Simon~\cite{begel2008novice} discuss the importance, advantages and challenges of mentoring for novices in the software industry.
-Kumar and Wallace~\cite{kumar2014communication} investigated communication strategies for mentoring in software development projects, including ``Code As Conversation'' pattern, where participants on the forum ask or answer questions regarding a code snippet that is shared through communication channels.

-In the context of research in OSS, several works have identified the lack of mentoring as a challenge for newcomer onboarding~\cite{steinmacher2012recommending, steinmacher2015systematic, fagerholm2014onboarding}.
-Others have identified the challenges that mentors face in OSS~\cite{balali2018newcomers, balali2020recommending, trinkenreich2020hidden}.
-Researchers have found that mentoring allowed for a more effective onboarding experience than when newcomers entered a project through a natural, non-deliberate process~\cite{fagerholm2014role, fagerholm2014onboarding}.
-Google through its formal Google Summer of Code (GSoc) mentorship program aims to facilitate onboarding to OSS~\cite{johnson2010learning}.
-Several works have investigated the effectiveness of the program~\cite{silva2020google}, the type of contributions made by students~\cite{silva2017long}, and their motivations for joining the program~\cite{silva2020google}.
-To the best of our knowledge, no prior work has explored the concept of implicit mentoring in OSS.
-Our paper fills this gap by investigating how implicit mentoring happens and who are these mentors in the OSS community.